Frequently Asked Questions

 BOOKS AND ALBUMS

-Your Curated Book arrives with a collection of 50 of the most commanding hand-picked images curated by Jason Kaczorowski which are distinctly designed to weave the story of your wedding.
+Your 12X8 Family Book arrives with a collection of 50 of the most commanding images chosen by your family which are distinctly designed to weave the story of your wedding.
+Each photo is richly retouched before arriving printed on silver halide lustre stock and bound in your choice of leather alternative cover.
+Additional images may always be added for a nominal additional investment.

-Your Costume Album is a collaborative creation between you and your photographer, developed and designed together to include your favorite moments from your wedding day.
+Your 12X8 Wedding Album is a collaborative creation between you and your photographer, developed and designed together to include your favorite moments from your wedding day.
 Each photo receives individual enhanced image development.
-You will select your favorite images and receive a private gallery to review your design prior to production.
+You will select 100 of your favorite images and receive a private gallery to review your design prior to production.
 Your album features a robust construction offering increased durability and longevity, thick substrate core pages which decreases warping due to humidity changes, a true lay-flat design, UV Coated silver halide lustre stock which protects against fingerprints, moisture, humidity changes and damaging UV rays.
+Additional images may always be added for a nominal additional investment.

 How long does it take to receive my book/album?